 This year, 80 institutions received the award.
 In 2016, 83 institutions were selected for the honor.
 In its 2016 report of award recipients, publisher Lenore Pearlstein stated, “Every year, as our applicant pool grows, we continue to set higher standards for the schools we select as award recipients.
 Each must demonstrate a strong and ongoing commitment to diversity and inclusion through innovative programs and practices, training, curricula, on-campus support systems and much more.”

 Recipients range from public to private, four-year institutions, community colleges, law schools, college districts and systems, research institutions, religiously affiliated schools and federally designated minority-serving institutions.

 “The HEED Award process consists of a comprehensive and rigorous application that includes questions relating to the recruitment and retention of students and employees — and best practices for both — continued leadership support for diversity, and other aspects of campus diversity and inclusion,” said Pearlstein.
-“We take a holistic approach to reviewing each application in deciding who will be named a HEED Award recipient.
+“We take a holistic approach to review each application in deciding who will be named a HEED Award recipient.
 Our standards are high, and we look for institutions where diversity and inclusion are woven into the work being accomplished every day across their campus.”